 What if Both Parties Want to Stay in the Marital Home in a Massachusetts Divorce?

-Divorce can be one of life’s most challenging events, and it often raises difficult questions about the division of marital property.
-One of the most contentious issues in a divorce proceeding is often the fate of the marital home.
-In Massachusetts, the laws surrounding the division of property, including the family home, are designed to ensure an equitable distribution between spouses.
+One of the most contentious issues in a divorce proceeding is often the fate of the marital home and who gets the house in a divorce.
+This is no surprise as the marital home is sometimes the largest asset a married couple owns.
+In Massachusetts, the laws surrounding the division of property, including the primary residence, are designed to ensure an equitable distribution between spouses.
 Understanding how the courts approach the division of the marital home is crucial for anyone navigating a divorce in Massachusetts.

 Understanding the Marital Home in Divorce Cases